Greenwood UD Quarterly Newsletter – Volume 5

 National Weather Service Issues Hard Freeze Watch

-December 22, 2022: The National Weather Service has advised that subfreezing temperatures are likely beginning Thursday night and into Friday morning following the passage of a strong cold front.
+The National Weather Service has advised that subfreezing temperatures are likely beginning today and into Wednesday morning following the passage of a strong cold front.
 Freeze Warnings and possible Hard Freeze Warnings can be expected.
-High temperatures could quite possibly remain below freezing throughout the day on Friday and not warm up above freezing until during the day on Saturday.

 Follow the Houston/Galveston National Weather Service for information and forecast updates.